ibsukru/focusbutton/apps/extension/README.md

 - Only used for extension's own UI updates
 - Ensures seamless user experience across browser sessions

-### 6. Host Permissions
+### 6. ActiveTab Permission

-Used for content script injection to enable timer functionality across all websites.
+Used for accessing the current tab when the user interacts with the extension.

 **Justification:**

-- Required for consistent timer functionality across all websites
+- More secure than broad host permissions
-- Needed for content script injection to display timer UI
+- Only activates when user explicitly interacts with extension
-- Does not read or modify website content
+- Provides temporary access to the current tab
-- Only used for extension's own UI overlay
+- Access limited to active tab only
-- No interaction with webpage content or forms
+- No persistent content access
-- Essential for providing seamless timer experience
+- Follows Chrome's recommended security practices
-- Follows Chrome's content script isolation principles
+- Better user privacy protection

 ## Security and Privacy